sez11a/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ![Figure 12.19: Knowledge Base Search Portlet](../../images/liferay-collaboration-kb-search-portlet.png)

 You can also use the Categories Navigation portlet in conjunction with the Knowledge Base display portlet.
 When both of these portlets are placed on a page you can select a topic in the Categories Navigation portlet and the Knowledge Base display portlet will show all of the articles that match the topic.
-You can create topics from the Categories page of the control panel.
+You can create topics from the Categories page of the Control Panel.

 ![Figure 12.20: Knowledge Base Category Navigation Portlet](../../images/liferay-collaboration-kb-catnavandkbdisplay-portlets.png)